- New and Coming Soon

 - Newly commissioned designer biographies

-- New image collections from the Museum of Arts and Design, and Philadelphia Museum of Art
+- A new image collection from the Philadelphia Museum of Art

 Bloomsbury Encyclopedia of Design